How to raise £100,000 for your business

-If you don’t fancy facing your bank manager and are looking to secure a smaller amount of money, a grant or a combination of grants could be more suited to your business.
+If you don’t fancy facing your bank manager and are looking to secure a smaller amount of money, a grant (or a combination of grants) could be more suited to your business.

 Enterprise Finance Guarantee (EFG)

-These are companies set up to invest and dedicate their time, money and advice into a venture that is set to hatch into a company of the future and vary in their range of support packages and demands.
+These are companies set up to invest and dedicate their time, money and advice into a venture that is set to hatch into a company of the future.
+Incubators vary in their range of support packages and demands.

 These are private investors (often former business owners or senior managers) who have a certain amount of capital in their bank accounts and who are interested in directly investing in private companies.

-Getting together a group of business angels in a network can often be used to acquire a larger pool of funding.
-Angels are often entrepreneurs who have between £50,000 and £1m to invest.
-An example of this is the UK Business Angels Association that is on hand to guide and advise you.
+Getting together a group of business angels in a network can often be used to acquire a larger pool of funding of up to £2m.
+An example of this is the UK Business Angels Association,which is available to offer guidance and advice.

-The addition of an angel to the team or someone who can impart good business advice, may be the deciding factor in the success or failure of your venture.
+The addition of an angel to the team, or someone who can impart good business advice, may be the deciding factor in the success or failure of your venture.

 Read our business angel section for a more in-depth look at what they have to offer.

 At this point, you’ve learned more about the available options to raise the first £100,000 for your business, including using your own money, as well as that of friends or family, or applying for a bank loan.
 We’ve also covered other options, such as Enterprise Finance Guarantees (EFG), incubators, and more.